yy502/laserpecker/modifications.md

 # Mods for LP2

-## Focus Distance Probe
+## Engraving Distance Probe

-This is a 3D printed probe to meaaure exactly 110mm from the bottom of the LP2 to the engraving surface.
+This is a 3D printed probe to measure exactly 110mm from the bottom of the LP2 to the engraving surface.
 It is flexible by design so that it will not damage itself or your object when the engravers moves too close to the object.

 ### Part